Chicago race riot of 1919: Coroner's inquest

-Ramifications
+Ramifications and later investigations

 The rioting impacted Chicago's economy.
 Low-income areas, such as tenement housing, were especially impacted as areas of possible riots.
 Some of the South Side's industry was closed during the riot.
-Businesses in the Loop were also affected by closure of the street cars.
+Businesses in the Loop also were affected by closure of the street cars.
 Many workers stayed away from affected areas.
-At the Union Stock Yard, one of Chicago's largest employers, all 15,000 African-American workers were initially expected to return to work on Monday, August 4, 1919.
+At the Union Stock Yard, one of Chicago's largest employers, all 15,000 African-American workers initially were expected to return to work on Monday, August 4, 1919.
 But after arson near white employees' homes near the Stock Yards on August 3, the management banned African-American employees from the stockyards in fear of further rioting.
 Governor Lowden noted his opinion that the troubles were related to labor issues rather than race.
 Nearly one-third of the African-American employees were non-union, and were resented by union employees for that reason.
 African-American workers were kept out of the stockyards for ten days after the end of the riot because of continued unrest.
 On August 8, 1919, about 3,000 non-union African Americans showed up for work under protection of special police, deputy sheriffs, and militia.
 The white union employees threatened to strike unless such security forces were discontinued.
 Their main grievance against African Americans was that they were non-union and had been used by management as strikebreakers in earlier years.
 Many African Americans fled the city as a result of the riots and damage.

-Illinois Attorney General Edward Brundage and State's Attorney Hoyne gathered evidence to prepare for a grand jury investigation.
+Illinois Attorney General Edward Brundage and State's Attorney Hoyne gathered evidence to prepare for a grand-jury investigation.
 The stated intention was to pursue all perpetrators and to seek the death penalty as necessary.
 On August 4, 1919, seventeen indictments against African Americans were handed down.